collocations.org

 The eighties were a period of great change in publishing.

-the tide of change
+the tide of change, the winds of change

 The president realized he could not hold back the tide of change, and resigned.